ElixirTeSS/TeSS/docs/production.md

 `tess_production` here is the collection name, which should match what is configured in your `config/sunspot.yml` under the `path` parameter, following `/solr/`.

+## Configure Sidekiq

+Sidekiq, which runs asynchronous tasks in TeSS, needs to be configured to run as a service.
+An example systemd service configuration is provided at `config/sidekiq.service.example`.

+Run the following commands as your TeSS application user (e.g. `tess`).

+Copy the example config file to the user's systemd directory:

+    mkdir -p ~/.config/systemd/user
+    cp config/sidekiq.service.example ~/.config/systemd/user/sidekiq.service

+Then open it in your editor and change the `WorkingDirectory` field to your TeSS install directory, and the `ExecStart` field if you are using a different RVM alias than what is suggested in this guide.

+In order to run systemctl via `su`, you may need to add the following env vars.
+To add them to your `.bash_profile` so they are set on login, use the following commands:

+    touch .bash_profile
+    echo 'export XDG_RUNTIME_DIR="/run/user/$UID"' >> .bash_profile
+    echo 'export DBUS_SESSION_BUS_ADDRESS="unix:path=${XDG_RUNTIME_DIR}/bus"' >> .bash_profile

+and then restart your SSH/su session.

+You should then be able to enable the Sidekiq service:

+    systemctl --user daemon-reload
+    systemctl --user enable sidekiq.service

+You can then start/stop/restart Sidekiq using the following:

+    systemctl --user {start,stop,restart} sidekiq